hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 > `$ for file in ~/chipseq/results/bowtie2/*aln.bam; do samtools index $file; done`
 >

-Now, o create our bigWig files there are two tools that can be useful: `bamCoverage` and `bamCompare`.
+Now, to create our bigWig files there are two tools that can be useful: `bamCoverage` and `bamCompare`.
 The former will take in a single BAM file and return to you a bigWig file.
 The latter allows you to normalize two files to each other (i.e. ChIP sample relative to input) and will return a single bigWig file.

 Let's **create a bigWig file for Nanog replicate 1** using the `bamCoverage` command.
 In addition to the input and output files, there are a few additional parameters we have added.